superg3m/ckit/README.md

 ### Known issues/bugs
 1. - [ ] Hashmap is not very robust I should offer a compare funciton hashmap and give default presets for primatives.
+2. - [ ] Parse the message better so you can intuitively \n something.
+(Maybe add some string in the beginning of a message ot ommit the <WARN:> for example)

 ### Next Steps
+1. - [ ] QueryPerformanceCounter (fps)
+2. - [ ] Text rendering
+3. - [ ] Input processing

-1. - [ ] Start writing EventSystem
+4. - [ ] Start writing EventSystem
-2. - [ ] Write a bunch of tests validating and verifying all the utilities and logic.
+5. - [ ] Write a bunch of tests validating and verifying all the utilities and logic.

-3. - [ ] Start writing the **GAME ENGINE*you have everything you need in order to succeed
+6. - [ ] Start writing the **GAME ENGINE*you have everything you need in order to succeed
-4. - [ ] Parse the message better so you can intuitively \n something.

 Thoughts:
-	I need to insentivise arenas way more than I currently do it makes lifetimes siginificantly easier.

-	Also almost certainly there is problems with puting pointers in arenas or dynamic allocated memory because you might just lose those.
-Thankfully for the most part because of the tagging system I can catch all of these.
-One thing I need to do is really go through the entire lifetime of some data and see if there is any possible way for it to not get picked up by the tag system I think not I think its literally impossible for that to be the case.
-	So if I have no memeory leaks according to the tag system then I can be reasonably confident that there are no memory bugs.

 	But in regards to dangling pointers maybe I can just give back a index indead of a pointer (Handles are the better pointers) Another Thought I should give some credence to Zii (Zero is Initalization)